Maui Souvenir Shopping

 Hot Island Glass

 If you’ve been to the sleepy Upcountry town of Makawao, there’s a very good chance visiting Hot Island Glass was the highlight.
-Whether you get to watch decades’ worth of talent working with molten glass or just perusing their diverse collection of beautiful art, it’s worth checking out and pick out something for your home (or to wear).
+Whether you get to watch decades’ worth of talent working with molten glass or just perusing their diverse collection of beautiful art, it’s worth checking out and picking out something for your home (or to wear).

 Maui Glass Artists